 Kamala talked about it on the campaign trail, which kind of sparked my memory, and it’s such a great, universal lesson and one that my grandmother emphasized a lot: the central message of the book is that no one can do everything, but everyone can do something.
 Each of us should play a role.
 That was a huge message — that I have a duty and responsibility to do whatever I can to make positive change in the world.

-As I was becoming a new mom and thinking about how to carry on those tradition
+As I was becoming a new mom and

 The Juggernaut tells untold, smart South Asian stories and news you won't find anywhere else.